Comparison principles for stochastic Volterra equations: Non-negativity preserving case

-Here we use the convention $\sum_\varnothing \coloneqq0$.
 This condition was recently introduced and studied in \cite{alfonsi2023}, and allows us to show that the Volterra kernel preserves the order structure subject to the discretisation of the process via the splitting method.
+Additionally, we remark that every regular completely monotone kernel preserves non-negativity, see \cite[Theorem 2.11]{alfonsi2023}.
 Finally, to obtain the comparison principle for two different input data $(g_1,K,b_1, \sigma)$ and $(g_2, K, b_2, \sigma)$, we use the following definition.